The main clauses of commercial sales contracts

 Mercantile sale is included within Mercantile Law and is defined as a decisive contract in current economic activity.
 Globalization and the modern economy have made the sales contract have to adapt to new forms of business and consumer protection regulations.

 By the purchase and sale contract, one of the contracting parties is obliged to deliver a certain thing and the other to pay for it a certain price, in money or a sign that represents it, being the characteristic note of the mercantile sale contract and its main difference. with the civil sale contract, the lucrative character.
 All the contracts of sale between companies will have a lucrative character.

 What is important in the commercial sale contract?

 In the commercial sale contract, it is important to establish the bases of the agreement between the parties in the letter or agreement of intent, and later in the sale contract.
 All this regardless of whether we are dealing with a sale of shares / participations or assets, or if we are dealing with a sale of goods, commercial transaction, etc.

-The commercial covenants and clauses that are included in the sale contracts will help make the sale operation a success.
+The commercial covenants and clauses that are included in the commercial contracts in the sall of goods, will help make the sale operation a success.

 What clauses should the commercial sale contracts contain?

 All mercantile operations and commercial transactions between companies must be formalized through written contracts, which are not only a formalism, but are the fundamental pillar to guarantee the fulfillment of a commercial operation between businessmen.
-According Forcam lawyers, the clauses of a contract are the most important element in commercial sale contracts.
+The clauses of a contract are the most important element in commercial sale contracts.
 It is essential to write carefully to avoid surprises.